 Sylvia M. Schlunk Award

-The Departments of Mathematics and Computer Science are accepting applications for the Sylvia M. Schlunk Award to be awarded to a student of one of these departments who has demonstrated interest and ability in mathematics and/or computer science.
-The award is given annually and can be applied toward tuition, fees, room and board, or living expenses.
+The Math Department and Computer Science Department are accepting applications for the 32nd Annual Sylvia M. Schlunk Award.
+This award is given to a student of one of these departments who has demonstrated interest and dedication in math or computer science.
+The award can be applied toward tuition, fees, room and board, or living expenses.
 The award may also be used as reimbursement of tuition for a summer course.

 - A declared major in Mathematics, Mathematics with Secondary Education, Computer Science or Computer Studies and must have completed 75 hours toward graduation by the end of the current semester.